Database Explorer

 in case of an error.

-Selection::insert (iterable $data): static
+Selection::insert (iterable $data)

-Inserts new records into a table.
+Inserts new records into the table.

 Inserting a single record: